Legal Notice

 At this point of time data availability and data quality for principle adverse impact on sustainability factors of the financial investment universe is still evolving.
 This is due to various factors including but not limited to, alignment and applicability of reporting standards for investee companies and sovereign issuers, evolving methodologies for calculation of sustainability indicators and ongoing efforts in the market and data providers to make data accessible and standardized.
 Deutsche Oppenheim considers the data is not yet sufficient to derive well-founded decisions regarding actions to be taken.
 It is possible that as data availability and quality improve the impact on principal adverse impacts could increase organically and beyond the control of Deutsche Oppenheim.

-Therefore, for its current quantitative reporting Deutsche Oppenheim will disclose and monitor its principal adverse impacts of its investment decisions on sustainability factors without deriving any planned actions or applying thresholds for the following reference period to avoid or reduce the main negative impacts on sustainability factors.
+Additionally, following the targeted consultation of the SFDR regulation in September 2023 there is potential for further changes to the regulation that may invalidate any actions set.
+Therefore, for its current quantitative reporting Deutsche Oppenheim will continue to disclose and monitor its principal adverse impacts of its investment decisions on sustainability factors but without deriving any planned actions or applying thresholds for the following reference period to avoid or reduce the main negative impacts on sustainability factors.

 Deutsche Oppenheim will review its current approach on an annual basis.